DINA-Web/collections-data-model-docker/README.md

 	# using a single transaction):
 	make backup-sqldump

+# Loading data and backups

+To populate the schema with data, the `Makefile` provides two targets:

+	make backup-sqldump  # backs up with timestamp using mysqldump make restore-sqldump  # restores using latest sql dump

+This means you can populate the database using your preferred method of loading data.

+You can run or schedule the `make backup-sqldump` command at any time to dump the schema with data in it.

+You can restore that data from any dump into a fresh instance of the database using `make restore-sqldump`, it will use the latest dump, see the `Makefile` for details.

 ## NB: switching database engine

 To switch from mariadb to mysql, edit the `docker-compose.yml` file and uncomment the commented line that references the other image.